CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 To access and analyse register data via the SD Desktop service:

- 1. Create a [CSC account](../../accounts/how-to-create-new-user-account.md) by logging in at the [My CSC portal](https://my.csc.fi) with your Haka or Virtu account.
+ 1. Create a [CSC account](../../accounts/how-to-create-new-user-account.md) by logging in at the [MyCSC portal](https://my.csc.fi) with your Haka or Virtu account.
 Additional steps might be necessary to verify your identity.
 If your organization is not a Haka or Virtu federation member, contact us at servicedesk@csc.fi.

 2. Next, apply for a CSC project by writing to servicedesk@csc.fi (subject: Sensitive data) providing: - a copy of the data permit issued by the Findata authority; - a short description of your research project (name and research field are sufficient); - a list of all the project members, added in cc to the email (please use only organizational email addresses).